kubevirt/user-guide/docs/virtual_machines/presets.md

 be marked with an Annotation upon completion.

-Any domain structure can be listed in the `spec` of a `VirtualMachineInstancePreset` (Clock, Features, Memory, CPU, or Devices such as network interfaces).
+Any domain structure can be listed in the `spec` of a `VirtualMachineInstancePreset`, e.g. Clock, Features, Memory, CPU, or Devices such as network interfaces.
 All elements of the `spec` section of a `VirtualMachineInstancePreset` will be applied to the `VirtualMachineInstance`.